zacanger/niddesa/text/generated-translations/cullaniddesa/19-sinhala-amazon.md

 Trimming, extinguish the inflammation of the Mathu Dhamma flag lifting.
 Seeuyanui Maharshinami.
 Mahatyu Sathipattaya Chiefs, Majesty Indies, Majesty Boons, Mathews
-Aryan Octanginal Road, Mathew Objective, sought the Amruthane Nirvana Where is the Buddhism of Maharshnum and where is God's God Where is God, NarakshaSeeking by the Gods where He is Laddenui, Maharshi.
+Aryan Octanginal Road, Mathew Objective, sought the Amruthane Nibbana Where is the Buddhism of Maharshnum and where is God's God Where is God, NarakshaSeeking by the Gods where He is Laddenui, Maharshi.
 Therefore, Brahman himself said.